asmagill/hammerspoon_asm/canvas/README.md

 * `transient`                 - The window floats in Spaces and is hidden by Exposé.
 This is the default behavior if windowLevel is not equal to NSNormalWindowLevel.
 * `stationary`                - The window is unaffected by Exposé; it stays visible and stationary, like the desktop window.

-The following have no effect on `hs._asm.canvas` or `hs.drawing` objects, but can be used with windows created by other modules (as of this writing, `hs.webview` and the Hammerspoon console itself)
+The following have no effect on `hs._asm.canvas` or `hs.drawing` objects, but are included for completness and are expected to be used by future additions.

 Only one of these may be active at a time: